Dollar slide continues on Trump political woes, cautious Fed minutes

 But the dollar has been on the defensive recently, said Osborne, and the market is taking any excuse to add to shorts.

 Easing fears about a currency crisis in Turkey and the Italian budget, as well as short-covering, sent the euro up for the sixth consecutive day.
-The euro gained 0.5 percent to a session high of $1.162 EUR=.
+The euro gained 0.5 percent to a session high of $1.162.

 That marked a nearly three-cent rebound for the single currency from 14-month lows hit last week on fears of contagion from the Turkish currency crisis and renewed worries about Italian political turbulence.